-Liverpool in Premier League driving seat as Man City loses
+Liverpool in EPL driving seat, Manchester teams crash

 Leader Liverpool is enjoying an eight-point advantage over defending champion Manchester City after its closest rival stumbled going into the international break.

+Sunday went badly wrong for Manchester teams, with United and City losing on the same day for the first time in more than six years.

+Man United entered the late match at Newcastle with its worst seven-game start to a league season in 30 years, and dropped to 12th after Matthy Longstaff scored in a 1-0 win for the hosts.

-Adama Traoré struck twice in the closing stages for Wolverhampton Wanderers to beat City 2-0 in Manchester on Sunday, the first defeat at home for Pep Guardiola’s team in any competition since a 3-2 loss to Crystal Palace in the league last December.
+City had a shock defeat at home to Wolverhampton Wanderers with Adama Traoré scoring twice in the closing stages for a 2-0 win.
+It was the first loss at home for Pep Guardiola’s team in any competition since a 3-2 defeat to Crystal Palace in the league last December.

 City’s chances of reeling in Liverpool are being hampered by injuries in defense and the loss of Kevin De Bruyne, who is injured again after a run of problems last season.

 City had dominated possession but failed to really trouble Rui Patrício in the Wolves goal.
-David Silva struck the post with a free kick but it was as close as Guardiola’s side was going to get before Traoré finished off a break started by Raúl Jiménez in the 80th.
+David Silva struck the post with a free kick but it was as close as City was going to get before Traoré finished off a break started by Raúl Jiménez in the 80th.

 Traoré grabbed his second in similar fashion in injury time after Wolves withstood the home side’s desperate attempts to equalize.